fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 The general idea of what are going to do here is use the HTTP referring header to determine the source and manually set the medium and campaign parameter values.
 We will only do this when there are no UTM parameters present in the URL.

-Let’s use this pseudocode logic to explain how this will all work.
+Let’s use this pseudocode below to explain how the logic will function.

 ```
 If (utm_source.exists == FALSE) {